The good, the bad and the ugly sides of data augmentation: An implicit spectral regularization perspective: Introduction

-In this paper, we address this challenge by proposing a simple yet flexible theoretical framework for comparing the linear model generalization of a broad class of augmentations.
-Our framework is simultaneously applicable to: 1. \textit{general stochastic augmentations}, e.g. \cite{chen2020group, assran2022masked,devries2017improved,he2022masked}, 2. the classical \textit{ underparameterized regime} \cite{hastie2009elements} and the modern \textit{overparameterized regime}~\cite{zhang2021understanding,belkin2019reconciling}, 3. \textit{regression} \cite{bartlett2020benign,tsigler2020benign} and \textit{classification tasks}~\cite{muthukumar2020class,wang2021binary}, and 4. \textit{strong} and \textit{weak distributional-shift augmentations}~\cite{yuan2021simple}.
-To do this, we borrow and build on finite-sample analysis techniques of the modern overparameterized regime for linear and kernel models~\cite{bartlett2020benign,tsigler2020benign,muthukumar2020class,muthukumar2020harmless}.
-Our theory reveals that DA induces implicit, training-data-dependent regularization of a twofold type: a) manipulation of the spectrum (i.e. eigenvalues) of the data covariance matrix, and b) the addition of explicit $\ell_2$-type regularization to avoid noise overfitting.
+In this paper, we address this challenge by proposing a simple yet flexible theoretical framework that precisely characterizes the impact of DA on generalization.
+Our framework enables generalization analysis for: 1. \textit{general stochastic augmentations}, 2. the classical \textit{ underparameterized regime} \citep{hastie2009elements} and the modern \textit{overparameterized regime}, 3. \textit{regression} and \textit{classification tasks}, and 4. \textit{strong} and \textit{weak distributional-shift augmentations}.
+To do this, we borrow and build on finite-sample analysis techniques that simultaneously operate in the underparameterized and overparameterized regime for linear and kernel models~\citep{bartlett2020benign,tsigler2020benign,muthukumar2020class,muthukumar2020harmless}.

-The first effect of spectral manipulation is often dominant in the overparameterized regime, and we show through several examples how it can either make or break generalization by introducing helpful or harmful biases.
+We find that DA induces two types of implicit, training-data-dependent regularization: manipulation of the spectrum (i.e. eigenvalues) of the data covariance matrix, and the addition of explicit $\ell_2$-type regularization to avoid noise overfitting.
+The first effect of spectral manipulation can either make or break generalization by introducing helpful or harmful biases.
 In contrast, the explicit $\ell_2$ regularization effect always improves generalization by preventing possibly harmful overfitting of noise.

+Our theory reveals \emph{good, bad, and ugly} sides to DA depending on the setting, nature of task and type of augmentation.
+We find that on one hand, DA \emph{improves} generalization when it is designed in a targeted manner to reduce variance while preserving bias (for any setting/task) or if the reduction in variance outweighs increase in bias (for classification or underparameterized regression).
+On the other hand, DA is more \emph{unforgiving} for overparameterized regression; here, we find that popular augmentations frequently induce a large increase in both bias and distribution shift between training and test data.
+We also identify several \emph{ugly} (i.e.~subtle/nuanced) features to DA depending on whether the task is regression or classification, the model is underparameterized or overparameterized, and the augmentations are pre-computed or applied on-the-fly.